alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

    cd ./safe_haven_management_environment/setup
    ```

+4. **Ensure docker is running before attempting the next step**

-4. Run `./setup_azure1.ps1` entering the `shId`, defined in the config file, when prompted
+5. Run `./setup_azure1.ps1` entering the `shId`, defined in the config file, when prompted

-5. Once the script exits successfully you should see the following resource groups under the SHM-subscription (NB. names may differ slightly):
+6. Once the script exits successfully you should see the following resource groups under the SHM-subscription (NB. names may differ slightly):

    ![](images/resource_groups.png)